awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

 1. Because the certificate is self\-signed, you might get a warning that the security certificate is not from a trusted certifying authority\.
 Click **Yes** to continue\.

-   If the connection fails, see [Troubleshooting Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+   If the connection fails, see [Troubleshoot Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **To connect to a Linux EC2 instance**